ritwikraha/Notes-on-Papers/r-mae/README.md

 TL;DR: If you don't want to read the paper and want a short one-line summary here you go:

 What if we could use region-augmented reconstructive Pre-training for vision models starting with Masked Auto Encoders?
-The paper goes back to the olden days:
+The paper goes back to a familiar name:
 - Faster RCNN has already validated this idea through multiple literature and architecture, meanwhile
 - Reconstructive pretraining such as Masked Auto Encoder has proven to be an effective visual model while providing competitive performance.